MattUserName/python-log-analyzer/README.md

 \## How to Run

 auth.log is a text file mimicking authentication network logs.
-If you were to use your own file, simply replace the 'log_file' field on line 6.